Tipalti

 Provide the exact name you use on your income tax return.

-Individuals that have changed their last name without informing the Social Security Administration should use their first name, last name per their Social Security card, and new last name.
+Individuals who have changed their last name without informing the Social Security Administration should use their first name, last name per their Social Security card, and new last name.

 W9 tax form instructions for a joint account on line 1 are: